Volcano Hiking with a Dog

 This article about hiking with a dog was a great resource for me in preparing to take my dog up Acatenango Volcano.

-To date, I’ve taken my dog up two volcanoes, but I hope to take her up many more in the future.
+To date, I’ve taken my dog up four volcanoes, but I hope to take her up many more in the future.

 Acatenango is the third-highest volcano in Guatemala, with an elevation of 13,045 feet above sea level.
 The elevation gain from the trailhead to the summit is more than 5,000 feet over about five miles.

 Tip: If you’re considering hiking Acatenango Volcano with your dog, check ahead with your tour company.
 Not all tour companies allow dogs.
-I wanted to take Lily on my hike in 2024, but Soy Tours wouldn’t allow it.
+I wanted to take Lily on my hike with Soy Tours, but they wouldn’t allow it.
 Hiking Acatenango without a guide is also an option.

 I also did a day hike up San Pedro Volcano with my dog, Lily.